delegate365/GovernanceToolkit365/API-provisioning-flow.md

 The security concept is to get a token for the own tenant first.
 Then send that token to the GT365 API, so that it is allowed to provision a new Office 365 group.
 The token usually is valid only for about 60 minutes and expires then.

-As prerequesits, you need to have the app data from the step before, similar as here.
+As prerequisites, you need to have the app data from the step before, similar as here.

 | Key | Value |
 |:----|:------|